milk-v/milkv.io/docs/duo/application-development/wiringx.md

 <summary>int wiringXSPIDataRW(int channel, unsigned char *data, int len)</summary>

   The SPI bus writes data on the rising edge and reads data on the falling edge.
 Therefore, this function performs both read and write operations simultaneously, resulting in the read data overwriting the written data.
-Please be cautious when using it
+Please be cautious when using it.

 </details>